The SAINT AR-15 Pistol

 My understanding is also that the ATF has recently introduced a ruling on shouldering of the AR style Pistols indicating that shouldering of the units is also in fact legal.
 Please contact the ATF and review the ATF ruling for any questions and clarification.

 The grip on the SAINT Pistol is the same that is found on the entire family of SAINT Rifles – the Bravo Company grip.
-It also has the same front and rear flip up sites that were introduced on the free float hand guard model SAINT, but the SAINT Pistol differs in that the rear buffer tube/receiver extension utilizes a wrist/arm attachment unit.
+The SAINT Pistol differs in that the rear buffer tube/receiver extension utilizes a wrist/arm attachment unit.

 The SAINT Pistol has a 7-inch barrel with a blast diverter that forces the muzzle blast forward and away from the shooter.
 It not only works really well, it looks really cool!

-The hand guard is free floated and includes a hand stop that attaches to the M-LOK sections so you can use it as a reference/stop point for your support hand.
+The forend is free floated and includes a safety stop that attaches to the M-LOK sections.
 I installed it at the 6 o’clock position on the most forward M-LOK point.

 When I started to think about the uses for the SAINT Pistol, I initially thought it would have no use in the Law Enforcement environment.
 But as thought more and more, I realized that for most LE agencies in America, the Police Departments are comprised of 50 officers or less.
 The SAINT Pistol fills a roll for the individual officer to have a small, compact and powerful firearm that is easy to utilize in and around patrol vehicles and deployment for responders that are first on the scenes of really bad situations.